ericsonga/APCSAReview/_sources/Unit2-Using-Objects/topic-2-7-string-methods.rst

 .. note::

-   The first character in a string is at index 0 and the last characters is at the length - 1.
+   The first character in a string is at index 0 and the last characters is at **length** - 1.

 For the AP CS A exam there are only a few things that you have to know about strings.
 All of the following are included in the quick reference that you get during the exam so you don't have to memorize these.
-I recommend printing a copy of the quick reference and using it when you practice for the exam.
-You can get it at https://secure-media.collegeboard.org/digitalServices/pdf/ap/explore-ap/AP_Computer-Science-A-Quick-Reference.pdf.

-    -  the ``int length()`` method returns the number of characters in the string, including spaces and special characters like punctuation.
+    -  **int length()** method returns the number of characters in the string, including spaces and special characters like punctuation.

-    -  the ``String substring(int from, int to)`` method returns a string with the characters in the current string starting with the character at the ``from`` index and ending at the character *before* the ``to`` index (if the ``to`` index is specified, and if not specified it will contain the rest of the string).
+    -  **String substring(int from, int to)** method returns a string with the characters in the current string starting with the character at the ``from`` index and ending at the character *before* the ``to`` index (if the ``to`` index is specified, and if not specified it will contain the rest of the string).

-    -  the ``int indexOf(String str)`` method returns the index of the beginning of ``str`` in the current string or -1 if it isn't found.
+    -  **int indexOf(String str)** method returns the index of the beginning of ``str`` in the current string or -1 if it isn't found.

-    -  the ``int compareTo(String other)`` returns a negative value if the current string is less than the ``other`` string, 0 if they have the same characters in the same order, and a positive value if the current string is greater than the ``other`` string.
+    -  **int compareTo(String other)** returns a negative value if the current string is less than the ``other`` string, 0 if they have the same characters in the same order, and a positive value if the current string is greater than the ``other`` string.

-    -  the ``boolean equals(String other)`` returns true when the characters in the current string are the same as the ones in the ``other`` string.
+    -  **boolean equals(String other)** returns true when the characters in the current string are the same as the ones in the ``other`` string.
 This method is inherited from the Object class, but is **overriden** which means that the String class has its own version of that method.

 Run the code below to see the output from ``length``, ``substring``, and ``indexOf``.